 RYAN TURNER | CO-FOUNDER & CO-DIRECTOR

 Ryan Turner‘s stories have been published in The New Quarterly, Prairie Fire, filling Station and other Canadian journals and magazines.
-His latest collection, Half-Sisters & Other Stories, was shortlisted for the 2020 ReLit Award.
-He is the co-founder and co-director of the AfterWords Literary Festival in Halifax.
+His latest collection, Half-Sisters & Other Stories, was shortlisted for the 2020 ReLit Award, and he has a story in Best Canadian Short Stories 2024, published by Biblioasis in November 2023.
+Some other interests: chess, Jack Russells, and making up subway maps for cities without subways.

 STEPHANIE DOMET | CO-FOUNDER & CO-EXECUTIVE DIRECTOR